schneider7/proteus/content/index.md

 ---
 This is a repository of information about navigating the difficulties of [[transforming your life]].

-The process is daunting, and you deserve to [[Do It In Good Company]].
+The process is daunting, and you deserve to [[do it in good company]].